ranemirusG/toolbox-notes/cryptography/notes_cryptography.md

 # Cryptography

-Practice and study of techniques for secure communication
+Is the practice and study of techniques for secure communication.

 ## Encryption
 In cryptography, encryption is the process of encoding information in a way that only authorized parties can decode.
 This process converts plaintext into ciphertext.

- is a two-way function, in which data is "scrambled" (encrypted) or "unscrambled" (decrypted) with at least one key.
+Is a two-way function, in which data is "scrambled" (encrypted) or "unscrambled" (decrypted) with at least one key.
 Encrypted data is known as a ciphertext.

 ### Symmetric Encryption